The 17 Sentences That Show You’re a Good Listener

 Envato Elements

-This question demonstrates a willingness to help and a desire to be a supportive presence in the their life.
+This question demonstrates a willingness to help and a desire to be a supportive presence in their life.
 It’s a proactive approach to listening that goes beyond simply hearing their words.
 It shows that you’re invested in their well-being and ready to offer assistance in any way you can.

 6. “I’m here for you.”